Severson-Group/AMDC-Hardware/docs/expansionPort.md

 | High-level input voltage              | 2 V   |     | Vcc   |
 | Low-level input voltage               | 0 V   |     | 0.8 V |

-The maximum supply current consumed by the IC including the drive currents for the differential lines is around 10 mA, which corresponds to 50 mW for a 5 V supply.
+The maximum supply current consumed by the IC including the drive currents for the differential lines is around 10 mA, which corresponds to 50mW for a 5V supply.
 For more information refer to the [AM26C32](http://www.ti.com/lit/ds/symlink/am26c32.pdf?HQS=TI-null-null-digikeymode-df-pf-null-wwe&ts=1590045351338) datasheet.

 ### 6. Voltage level shifter

 The 5V voltage level from the differential line receiver is translated to 1.8V for the PicoZed using the SN74LVC8T245 level translation IC.
-This IC supports bi-directional translation and is also used to translate the low-voltage level (from PicoZed) to 5 V level used by the differential line driver.
+This IC supports bi-directional translation and is also used to translate the low-voltage level (from PicoZed) to 5V level used by the differential line driver.
 The voltage levels are translated based on the supply voltage rail A (VCCA) and supply voltage rail B (VCCB).
-The direction can be set using a direction control pin (DIR), a high on the DIR pin translates the signals from A to B and a low on DIR translates the signals from B to A. The operating voltage range for both A and B ports is from 1.65 V to 5.5 V.  For more information refer the IC [datasheet](http://www.ti.com/lit/ds/symlink/sn74lvc8t245.pdf?HQS=TI-null-null-digikeymode-df-pf-null-wwe&ts=1590052474879).
+The direction can be set using a direction control pin (DIR), a high on the DIR pin translates the signals from A to B and a low on DIR translates the signals from B to A. The operating voltage range for both A and B ports is from 1.65V to 5.5V.
+For more information refer the IC [datasheet](http://www.ti.com/lit/ds/symlink/sn74lvc8t245.pdf?HQS=TI-null-null-digikeymode-df-pf-null-wwe&ts=1590052474879).

 ## PCB Layout

-The DB15 connector and the pulse transformer are located on the top layer.
+The DB-15 connector and the pulse transformer are located on the top layer.
 The isoSPI interfacing IC, differential line driver, receiver, and voltage translator ICs are located on the bottom layer.
-The top layer is used to route the signals from the DB15 connector to the pulse transformer.
-Inner signal layers 2 and 3 are used to route the signals from the DB15 connector to the differential line driver and receiver ICs.
+The top layer is used to route the signals from the DB-15 connector to the pulse transformer.
+Inner signal layers two and three are used to route the signals from the DB-15 connector to the differential line driver and receiver ICs.
 The remaining signals from the ICs to the PicoZed connector are routed using the bottom layer.
-All the ICs consume less than 100 mA, so the 10 mil thickness trace is used for power supply traces.
-Most of the signal traces are routed using 6 mil trace thickness.
+All the ICs consume less than 100mA, so the 10mil thickness trace is used for power supply traces.
+Most of the signal traces are routed using 6mil trace thickness.